rmarsigli/strudel-live-code/README.md

 ## What is this?

+> This is a plug and play package, you don't need to know a lot of code, just git clone and run terminal commands.

-A web-based music live coding tool powered by [Strudel](https://strudel.cc).
+A web-based music live coding tool powered by **[Strudel](https://strudel.cc)**.
 Write musical patterns using JavaScript-like syntax and create beats, melodies, and experimental sounds in real-time.

 ## Quick Start